Cell Ranger5.0, printed on 04/12/2021

 The Nature publication used an older version of Cell Ranger (2.0.0) for initial analysis.
 The raw data generated by Cell Ranger were loaded into third-party tools for secondary analysis.
-However, in this guide, the new version of Cell Ranger (3.1.0) and Loupe Cell Browser (3.1.1) is used to perform initial and secondary analysis.
+However, in this guide, Cell Ranger 3.1.0 and Loupe Cell Browser 3.1.1 were used to perform initial and secondary analysis.
 Using these tools with default settings, some major results reported in the Nature publication were reproduced.

 Intestinal tissue can repair itself after an injury such as irradiation.
 However, the molecular mechanisms that underlie the process are not fully understood.
 The LGR5+ crypt base columnar cells are thought to drive intestinal epithelium regeneration, but these cells are lost after injury, while regeneration still takes place.